brojda/ransom-maker/README.md

                      ~welcome to RANSOMWARE-MAKER~
  __INFO__

-       Ransom-maker is coded by ibrahim Al-Jdaan to make Ransomware virus.
+       Ransom-maker is coded by Ibrahim Al-Jdaan to make Ransomware virus.
 You can also use this tool to test the virus in directory that you selected.
-You can make a fake file to persuade the victim Aas it explained at emg (2.png).
+You can make a fake file to persuade the victim as it explained at emg (2.png).
 The tool has a five parts.
 All of them will be explained in department function.

 __DEPARTMENT__